bbauska/W3Cx-5of5/README.md

 10. &lt;/html&gt;
 </pre>

-The canvas declaration is at <b>line 8</b>.
+The canvas declaration is at <i>line 8</i>.
 Use attributes to give it a width and a height, but unless you add some CSS properties, you will not see it on the screen because it&apos;s transparent!